 Radiopharmaceutical extravasation (RPE) is occurring worldwide on a frequent basis.
-As we reported in our 2017 literature study, the evidence on the clinical consequences of RPE is scarce (1).
-Studies we found at that time described clinical follow-up in only a handful of case reports, mostly on incidental therapeutic extravasation.
-In this issue of The Journal of Nuclear Medicine, Parihar and colleagues present the results of their retrospective study focusing on clinical outcome after RPE (2).
-In their review of 31,679 screened reports of patients who underwent whole-body bone scintigraphy using ^{99m}Tc-methylene diphosphonate, they report clinical follow-up in 96 patients in whom RPE occurred.
+As we have reported in our 2017 literature study, the evidence on clinical consequences of RPE is scarce.(1) Studies we found at that time only described clinical follow up in a handful of case reports, mostly on incidental therapeutic extravasation.
+Parihar and colleagues present the results of their retrospective study focusing on clinical outcome after RPE.(2) The work currently presented, reports clinical follow up in 96 patients in which RPE occurred out of 31.679 screened reports of patients who underwent a whole body bone scintigraphy (WBBS) using 99mTc-MDP.

-One of the conclusions of our work was that adverse events after tracer extravasation might be underreported.
-On the other hand, if clinical consequences of diagnostic tracer extravasation were to occur in significant numbers, especially with severe or even moderate tissue reactions as a result, more reports would be expected to be published.
-This study finally adds objective data in a real-world setting to support this hypothesis.
-The median follow-up duration of 18.9 mo further precludes late-onset adverse events.
+One of the conclusions of our work was that adverse events following tracer extravasation might be underreported.
+On the other hand, if clinical consequences of diagnostic tracer extravasation would occur in significant numbers, especially with severe or even moderate tissue reactions as a result, more reports would have been expected to be published.
+This study finally adds objective data of a real world setting to support this hypothesis.
+The median follow up duration of 18.9 months further precludes late onset adverse events.

-The current study evaluated scan reports of a single center over 12 y to detect cases of RPE.
-Only scanning the reports is certainly a limitation of this study as correctly stated by the authors.
+The current study evaluated scan reports of one single center over the time of 12 years to detect cases of RPE.
+This is certainly a limitation of this study as correctly stated by the authors.
 An alternative approach would have been a study aimed at detecting extravasation visually on the scans.
-This would indeed have given a more reliable figure of the frequency of RPE, which seems to be on the very low end in this study (2).
-As many of us routinely observe in daily clinical practice, many scans already show minor tracer infiltration, which is also illustrated by other studies such as cited by the authors (2).
-One of the illustrated cases even shows only minor tracer extravasation, which can be expected to occur in relatively high numbers in whole-body bone scintigraphy.
-The used approach does have the tendency to focus on large tracer extravasations, which captured the attention of the reading physician and prompted clinical follow-up.
+This would indeed have given a more reliable figure of the frequency of RPE, which seems to be on the very low end in this study.(2) As many of us routinely observe in daily clinical practice, many scans already show minor tracer infiltration, which is also illustrated by other studies such as cited by the authors.(2) Even one of the illustrated cases only shows minor tracer extravasation, which can be expected to occur in relatively high numbers in WBBS.
+The used approach does have the tendency to focus on large tracer extravasations which captured the attention of the reading physician and which prompted clinical follow up.
 One would obviously expect more severe adverse reactions in more prominent RPE.
-Despite a tendency for lower sensitivity to include tracer extravasation, the study design did, after all, focus on more extended extravasation cases in which clinical consequences of RPE would be most probable.
+Despite a tendency for lower sensitivity to include tracer extravasation, the study design after all does focus on more extended extravasation cases where clinical consequences of RPE, would be most probable.

-Since the study was retrospective, patients were not actively checked for any symptoms at planned follow-up checkups.
-The study also potentially missed patients who presented with mild symptoms to the home practitioner or other health-care professionals.
+Being a retrospective study, patients were not actively checked for any symptoms at planned follow up checkups.
+The study also potentially misses patients that presented with mild symptoms to the home practitioner or other healthcare professionals.

-The authors' conclusion that clinical adverse events after tracer infiltration are rare remains plausible and is in line with our earlier findings based on the literature and our experience in our own clinical setting.
-However, the methodology of the current study, analyzing only reported cases, inherently does not rule out RPE completely, notably in cases for which it was not reported, therefore potentially missing clinical cases with an adverse reaction.
+The authors' conclusion that clinical adverse events following tracer infiltration are rare, remains plausible and is in line with our earlier findings based on literature and the experience we have in our own clinical setting.
+However, the methodology of the current study analyzing only reported cases, inherently does not rule out RPE completely, notably in cases where it was not reported, therefore potentially missing clinical cases with adverse reaction.

-The discrepancy between extravasation frequency reported in the current study, as opposed to frequencies reported by earlier studies of retrospectively investigated whole-body bone scintigraphy and 18F-FDG PET scans for tracer extravasation, also emphasizes a current hiatus in the definitions and raises the question of how a clinically significant RPE should be defined.
+The discrepancy between extravasation frequency reported in current study, as opposed to frequencies reported by earlier studies of retrospectively investigated WBBS and 18F-FDG PET scans for tracer extravasation also emphasizes a current hiatus in the definitions and raises the question how a clinically significant RPE should be defined.